 An Indicator for Planned Maintenance to show what actual availability is for Service Users.
 It is acknowledged that the DCC is permitted under SEC Section H ‘DCC Services’ to carry out Planned Maintenance.

 Note, Unplanned Maintenance will not be counted under this Indicator.

+Business Process Success – Performance Indicators

+The DCC shall report on the success / failure of the following SRVs contained within the Business Processes in the table below.